Temporal witnesses of non-classicality in a macroscopic biological system: Conclusions

-The role of a Non-Markovian environment in the witnessing task becomes essential in the strong coupling regime: the only way for the witnessing task to be possible when $\eta\geq 1.571 $ is to rely on the interaction of the polymer with its own \textit{Non-Markovian} environment.
-This is due to the fact that the reservoir has memory of the occurred process and maintains coherence throughout it.
+The role of a Non-Markovian environment in the witnessing task becomes essential in the strong coupling regime: the only way for the witnessing task to be possible when $\eta=\frac{\pi}{2}\approx1.571 $ is to rely on the interaction of the bio-polymer with its own \textit{Non-Markovian} environment.
+This is because the reservoir has memory of the occurred process and maintains coherence throughout it.
 Instead, in a weak coupling scenario, the witnessing task is possible \textit{independently of the Markovianity} of the reservoir.
 This conclusion is intuitively pleasing since in the strong coupling regime the separation between the system and environment becomes nonphysical and it is more appropriate to think of the environment as being part of the system.

 The generality of our witnessing scheme makes it an ideal candidate for designing new experiments in quantum biology, to pin down conclusively the role of quantum effects in exciton transfer and other energy transfer processes.
-We leave the development of this research to future work.
+We leave the development of this research to future work, to enrich this idealised model with system-specific dynamical features to make it capable of informing the \textit{feasibility} of the witnessing task in a real system, not only its possibility.

+{\bf Data Availability} \;\; All data generated or analysed during this study are included in this published article and its Supplementary Information file.

-{\bf Acknowledgements} \;\;We thank Simone Rijavec, Maria Violaris, Mattheus Burkhard, Antonio Pantelias Garcés, Virginia Tsiouri and Tristan Farrow for sharp comments and fruitful discussions on this manuscript.
+{\bf Acknowledgements} \;\; We thank Simone Rijavec, Maria Violaris, Mattheus Burkhard, Antonio Pantelias Garcés, Virginia Tsiouri and Tristan Farrow for sharp comments and fruitful discussions on this manuscript.
 This research was made possible through the generous support of the Gordon and Betty Moore Foundation.
-G.D. thanks the Clarendon Fund and the Oxford-Thatcher Graduate Scholarship for supporting this research.
+G.D.P. thanks the Clarendon Fund and the Oxford-Thatcher Graduate Scholarship for supporting this research.